jzuhusky/oneThreeProject/README.md

 # oneThreeProject

+This project contains simple scripts to create a Postgres DB locally, and run some scripts to pull metadata about Drugs from drugbank.com.
+The scripts act as a basic ETL to get the data off the site and into the database.

 Fair warning, this was developed locally on a Mac.
+Linux systems should be OK, not sure about Windows.

 ## Getting Started